-Charles has tried dozens of civil matters before the Superior Court of New Jersey (both jury and non-jury) including complex corporate disputes, contract disputes and real estate and land use matters.
-Charles has also appeared regularly in Chancery Court involving such things as shareholders disputes and covenants not to compete.
+Charles has tried dozens of civil matters before the Superior Court of New Jersey (both jury and non-jury) including Shareholder disputes, complex corporate disputes, contract disputes and real estate and land use matters.
 He has tried personal injury cases and obtained verdicts in excess of $1 million.
 One of his commercial disputes resulted in an award of $13.5 million to his client as a result of a complicated shareholders matter that took 2 months of trial time.

 *No aspect of this advertisement has been approved by the Supreme Court of New Jersey or the American Bar Association.

 Charles spent a decade at the Essex County Public Defender’s Office, completing his tenure as the First Assistant Public Defender.
-During his stint as a public defender, he tried more than 100 criminal cases, including the landmark decision, State v.
+During his stint as a public defender, he tried more than 100 criminal cases (20 homicides), including the landmark decision, State v.
 Kelly, which established “Battered Women’s Syndrome” as a defense to homicide.
-He is responsible for numerous reported discussions.
+He is responsible for numerous reported decisions.

-Charles has been the Zoning Board of Adjustment attorney in Lincoln Park, New Jersey for over 35 years and formerly was the Municipal Prosecutor of Mt.
+Charles has been the Zoning Board of Adjustment attorney in Lincoln Park, New Jersey for over 40 years and formerly was the Municipal Prosecutor of Mt.
 Olive Township for 11 years.
-He has also served as a member of the Supreme Court of New Jersey District Fee Arbitration Committee and is currently a member of the District V-C Ethics Committee.
+He has also served as a member of the Supreme Court of New Jersey District Fee Arbitration Committee for 8 years and as a member of the District V-C Ethics Committee.

 State of New Jersey 1969